dustinpfister/blog_posts/_posts/lodash_range.md

 ## 3 - Reversing the order of the elements

 One thing that might come up is the idea of reversing the order of the elements.
+That is doing more or less the same thing my make it so the first element is the last number in the range.
 When it comes to this there is a method for this purpose itself actually as well as other lodash methods for doing this sort of task in general.

 ### 3.1 - The lodash range right method